Sadsnake1/word-smith/README.md

   carrying its path faintly — groups pin rows to folders, a sort claims the order, and both cannot hold.
 Clear the lens and the groups come back.
 - **The target cell takes a number** and keeps it.
-It reads either `2,145/5,000` or `43%` — Settings → Organizer → **Target column shows**.
+It reads either `2,145/5,000` or `43%` — Settings → Organiser → **Target column shows**.
 - **Click a row to look at it, click again to open it.** Enter opens the row under the cursor.

-**The Outline** is the same rows with a card under each one, carrying a set of properties you choose — the same set for every row, because a drawer showing different properties per file would be a table with no columns.
-The synopsis to begin with; click the property’s name to show others.
+**Every note has a card of its own.** Press a note’s chevron and a drawer opens under it carrying a set of properties you choose — the same set for every row, because a drawer showing different properties per file would be a table with no columns.

 - **The + on a row adds a property to that note**, suggesting the names your vault already uses before offering to make a new one.